Introduction:

 4. Technology Support

-There are many apps and devices designed to provide memory and communication help:
+There are many helpful digital tools designed for memory and communication challenges:

 Practical Strategies for Memory Improvement